USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Used by: CCTM

-The CMAQ aerosol models AERO5 and AERO6 can compute sea spray emissions from both open ocean grid cells and surf zone grid cells.
-The addition of the surf zone option simulates the elevated emissions rates of sea salt in coastal regions where wave action occurs.
-The OCEAN_1 file contains data on the fraction of each grid cell that is either open ocean (OPEN) or in the surf zone (SURF).
-When CCTM is compiled with AERO5 or AERO6, it will expect the OCEAN_1 file as input.
+The CMAQ sea spray emissions module requires the input of an ocean mask file (OCEAN).
+OCEAN is a time-independent I/O API file that identifies the fractional [0-1] coverage in each model grid cell allocated to open ocean (OPEN) or surf zone (SURF).
+The CCTM uses this coverage information to calculate sea spray emission fluxes from the model grid cells online during a CCTM run.

+Additionally, CMAQ's gas-phase chemical mechanisms except cb6r3m_ae7_kmtbr contain an effective first order halogen mediated ozone loss over the ocean (where OPEN + SURF > 0.0).
+The OCEAN file is also required for this process.
+The cb6r3m_ae7_kmtbr mechanism contains more explicit marine chemistry, but also requires the OCEAN file.

 See the [CMAQ Ocean File Tutorial](Tutorials/CMAQ_UG_tutorial_oceanfile.md) for step by step instructions on creating this file.